ntrtd/d365-agent/docs/implementation/phase_1.md

     *   **D365 MCP Client (for Orchestrator):** TypeScript (`d365-agent-mcpclient-ts`).
     *   **UI:** React/TypeScript with CopilotKit (`d365-agent-ui`).
 *   **MVP:**
-    *   A **D365 MCP Server (`d365-agent-mcpserver-dotnet`)** capable of handling MCP initialization and exposing 1-2 read-only D365 tools (e.g., `get_customer_by_name`) using the `d365-agent-odataclient-dotnet`.
+    *   A **D365 MCP Server (`d365-agent-mcpserver-dotnet`)** capable of handling MCP initialization and exposing 1-2 read-only D365 tools (e.g., `GetEnvironmentName`) using the `d365-agent-odataclient-dotnet`.
-    *   An **Application Orchestration Layer (`d365-agent-orchestrator`)** set up with CopilotKit Runtime and a basic LangGraph agent structure.
+    *   An **Application Orchestration Layer (`d365-agent-orchestrator`)** with a running CopilotKit Runtime instance.
+It includes a basic LangGraph agent structure, featuring a placeholder Master Orchestrator Agent and a simple Domain-Specific Agent (e.g., `BasicInfoAgent`).
-    *   This orchestrator uses `d365-agent-mcpclient-ts` to successfully connect to the `d365-agent-mcpserver-dotnet` and list/call the exposed D365 tools.
+    *   This `BasicInfoAgent` uses `d365-agent-mcpclient-ts` to successfully connect to the `d365-agent-mcpserver-dotnet` and call at least one D365 tool.
-    *   A basic **CopilotKit UI (`d365-agent-ui`)** that can connect to the `d365-agent-orchestrator`.
+    *   A basic **CopilotKit UI (`d365-agent-ui`)** that connects to the `d365-agent-orchestrator`'s CopilotKit Runtime and can successfully send a message to the `BasicInfoAgent`, displaying its state-based response.
-    *   Demonstrates successful MCP communication between the TS client (in orchestrator) and .NET server, D365 authentication (in MCP server), core infrastructure setup, and D365 OData client generation for .NET.
-Basic logging visible in App Insights.
+    *   Demonstrates successful MCP communication, D365 authentication, core infrastructure setup, and D365 OData client generation.
+Basic logging visible in Application Insights.

 ## Task Checklist